giordi91/rust-sandbox/README.md

 This technology stack is on its early days, as such compiling and running is fiddly and a bit messy, hopefully should improve quickly.

-The project has been developed on both windows and mac, on Vulkan and metal backends respectively.
+The project has been developed on both Windows and Mac, on Vulkan and Metal backends respectively.
 If you have issues on any platform let me know.

 **NOTE**
 The sandbox is the project I use for development, so might not work or be broken or who knows what state it is in.
 What you want to build and run are the examples.